 How Much Does Solar Cost?

-The average cost of installation and the entire solar system ranges between $15,000 and $25,000.
+The average cost of installation and the entire solar system can range between $4,000 and $15,000.
 However, solar costs depend on the number of panels, quality of the system, expected output, and various other factors.

 Solar installations are popular in residential and commercial areas of Australia because of the increasing cost of sourcing power from the electricity grid.

 Solar is an excellent alternative to the electricity grid because of its cost-effectiveness and the abundance of sunlight in Australia.